prakharg24/prakharg24.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Prakhar.
-I'm a Masters of Computing (AI specialization) student at [NUS](https://www.comp.nus.edu.sg/){:target="_blank"}.
+I'm a Masters of Computing (AI specialization) student at [NUS](https://www.comp.nus.edu.sg/){:target="_blank"}, under [Prof. Reza Shokri](https://www.comp.nus.edu.sg/~reza/){:target="_blank"}.
 I did my BTech in Computer Science and Engineering from [IIT Delhi](https://www.cse.iitd.ernet.in/){:target="_blank"} in 2019 and then worked at [Advanced Digital Sciences Center, Singapore](https://adsc.illinois.edu/){:target="_blank"} as a Research Engineer for two years.
-My research interests involve an investigative study of learning models through explainability, interpretability, robustness, compression, vulnerability, etc., in an attempt to decode the reasoning behind complex architecture designs.
+My research interests involve an investigative study of learning models through fairness, explainability, privacy, robustness, compression, etc., in an attempt to decode the reasoning behind complex architecture designs.
 I like to push the limits of our understanding of neural networks.
 My long term goal is a career in research and academia in the field of AI.

 News!
 ------
+* _[May 2022]_ I'll be attending ACL 2022 in Dublin, Ireland!
+* _[Jan 2022]_ I'll be attending WACV 2022 virtually!
 * _[Nov 2021]_ We have updated the latest version of our work on Context Adjustment in Co-Saliency Detection.
 Checkout the paper on [arxiv](https://arxiv.org/abs/2108.02093){:target="_blank"}.
 * _[Oct 2021]_ Our paper **"YOLO-ReT: Towards High Accuracy Real-time Object Detection on Mobile GPUs"** got accepted in WACV 2022.
 * _[Sep 2021]_ Our paper **"Compressing Large-Scale Transformer-Based Models : A Case Study on BERT"** is now available online at The MIT Press. [\[link\]](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00413/107387/Compressing-Large-Scale-Transformer-Based-Models-A){:target="_blank"} [\[pdf\]](http://prakharg24.github.io/files/bert_compression.pdf){:target="_blank"}